nunyabidnes/outlet/README.md

 This is just a bash script that can be used to control a smart plug via IFTTT and Smart Life.

-You need to linked IFTTT and Smart Life accounts.
+You need linked IFTTT and Smart Life accounts.
 Then in IFTT, create 2 applets using webhooks.

 One to turn off the outlet when the battery is sufficently charged: